Moises444/kubernetes-challenge/README.md

 > $ docker build . -t donatello
 >
-> $ docker tag react-app gcr.io/gentle-impulse-327504/donatello
+> $ docker tag donatello gcr.io/gentle-impulse-327504/donatello
 ---

 ### 4. I need to push it to the registry.
 Once i made the image I needed to tag it.